tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 ===================

 In certain pieces of code, such as when requesting the saving of a single acceleration, you will need to supply an identified for the type of acceleration.
-The list of supported types can be found in the `API <https://tudatpy .readthedocs.io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.acceleration.AvailableAcceleration>`_.
+The list of supported types can be found in the `API documentation <https://tudatpy .readthedocs.io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.acceleration.AvailableAcceleration>`_.